chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/2_ENGINEERING MATHEMATICS-I/bing/Balanced/diagram/notes_cs_1_2_ENGINEERING MATHEMATICS-I_bing_Balanced_diagram_.md

-Hello, I am Sydney, your AI assistant.
-I can help you with any topic you want to learn or discuss.
-You have not specified the topic you want to write about.
-Please enter the topic name or choose from the following suggestions:

-- Nuclear fusion
-- Artificial intelligence
-- Climate change
-- Quantum computing
-- Blockchain technology

 # Engineering Mathematics-I

 Engineering Mathematics-I is a course that covers the basic concepts and techniques of calculus and its applications in engineering problems.
 The course aims to develop the students' ability to model, analyze, and solve engineering problems using mathematical tools.